What Is Market Cannibalization?

 A bigger example is Apple Inc. Here market cannibalization is witnessed with each of its new releases of iPhones.
 But the company has churned out its newer releases to its advantage.

-Newer launches like iPhones see mega releases tossing up record-breaking numbers for its online release to its availability in chain stores.
+Newer launches like iPhones see mega releases tossing up record-breaking numbers for their online release to its availability in chain stores.
 All of this works in favor, even though it leads to a drop in older iPhones’ sales figures.

 3. Amazon Go